-The Toxicology Section of the Missouri State Highway Patrol Crime Lab is responsible for analyzing blood, urine, and other body fluids for alcohol, drugs, and poisons.
-The Toxicology Section performs analyses in a variety of cases including investigations of driving while intoxicated (DWI), investigations of fatal traffic crashes, investigations of unattended or unexplained deaths, drug violations, sexual assault cases, and homicides.
-The Toxicology Section is also responsible for analyzing alcoholic beverages in both criminal cases and administrative procedures.
+The Toxicology section of the Missouri State Highway Patrol Crime Lab is responsible for analyzing blood, urine, and other biological fluids for alcohol, drugs, and some poisons.
+The Toxicology section performs analyses for a variety of investigation types, including driving while intoxicated (DWI) cases, fatal traffic crashes, unattended or unexplained deaths, drug violations, sexual assaults, and homicides.
+The Toxicology section is also responsible for analyzing beverages for alcohol in both criminal cases and administrative procedures.

-Blood Alcohol Analysis
+Blood Volatiles Analysis

 Drug Screening Tests